amelielabs/amelie-docs/content/sql/ddl/tables/create.md

 Currently, the **`CREATE TABLE`** operation cannot be part of multi-statement transactions.

-### Partitioned Tables
+## Partitioning

-All tables are partitioned and distributed across CPU cores.
+All tables are partitioned (having at least 1 partition).
 Partitions will be created on each backend worker for parallel access or modification.

 The number of partitions can be specified using the **`PARTITIONS`** clause.
 If the number of partitions is not defined, it will be set to the number of backends.
-The table cannot have more partitions than the current number of active backends.
+The table can have more partitions than the current number of active backends.

-Partitioned tables can be directly joined with other partitioned tables and used in subqueries.
+Tables can be directly joined with other tables and used in subqueries.
 Amelie coordinates access to partitions created on other backends for those cases to avoid concurrent writes simultaneously.